 The music you play in your business is subject to much stricter licensing and copyright regulations than consumer music services are.

-Music played in businesses requires special music licenses, which is more expensive than consumer music service licensing.
-Some businesses mistakenly try to cut costs by using those consumer music services.
-They open themselves up to massive fines and even legal action by doing so — and that’s the last thing your business needs to worry about.
+Music played in businesses requires special music licenses.
+This makes the service more expensive than consumer music services because those use a different licensing model.
+Some businesses mistakenly try to cut costs by using a consumer music service.
+The business management opens themselves up to massive fines and even legal action by doing so — and that’s the last thing your business needs to worry about.
 It’s important to choose a music service built from the ground up to be fully-licensed for business use.
 In addition, make sure that licensing is part of the monthly fee you pay, not added on to the invoice later, or not at all.

 3) Is Your Music System Reliable?

-Running your business is enough work — you don’t need a music system that puts even more on your plate.
+Running your business is enough work.
+You don’t need a music system that puts even more on your plate.
 While bugs and quirks might be tolerable in a home consumer service, your business’ music needs to be bulletproof.
 You want a music service with business-class technology that you can trust and commercial-grade hardware warrantied for life.
-And if you ever do have questions or problems, you’ll want an immediate response from an accessible, expert support team that is familiar with your business and who know how to make sure you never go without music.
+And if you ever do have questions or problems, you’ll want an immediate response from an accessible, expert support team.
+Someone that is familiar with your business and who know how to make sure you never go without music.

 Reliable.
 Licensed.
 Song Selection.

-For any employee, staff member or team member who is in charge of the music playing in the store, restaurant or office, these above three questions will provide the base for a solid audio experience.
+These above three questions will provide the base for a solid audio experience for any employee, staff member or team member who is in charge of the music playing in the store, restaurant or office.
 Custom Channels excels in all three of these areas.
-Our clients give us 5 out of 5 stars on reliability, song licensing and, the most difficult of all criteria to obtain an outstanding rating – excellence in music fit for brand and customers.
+Our clients give us 5 out of 5 stars on reliability, song licensing and, the most difficult of all criteria to obtain an outstanding rating: excellence in music fit for brand and customers.